The Advocacy Programme offers assistance to individuals on a walk-in basis for assistance with:

 Advocacy Programme services regarding detention and deportation

 The Advocacy Programme provides assistance to individuals unlawfully detained and also facilitates workshops to inform migrants of their rights and responsibilities in relation to detention and deportation procedures.
 Individual assistance involves assisting family members and individuals detained through communicating with the authorities and the referral of cases to legal partners.
 The detention and deportation workshops are designed to empower individuals with knowledge about the legal process to better realise their rights.
-Over 150 individuals attended the workshops in 2015.
+In 2016 19 workshops with 164 participants took place!

 What is a cessation?